Small outline integrated circuit

 A small outline integrated circuit (SOIC) is a surface-mounted integrated circuit (IC) package which occupies an area about 30–50% less than an equivalent dual in-line package (DIP), with a typical thickness being 70% less.
 They are generally available in the same pin-outs as their counterpart DIP ICs.
 The convention for naming the package is SOIC or SO followed by the number of pins.
 For example, a 14-pin 4011 would be housed in an SOIC-14 or SO-14 package.

 JEDEC and JEITA/EIAJ standards

-Small outline actually refers to IC packaging standards from at least two different organizations:
+Small-outline packages are an industry standard name that refers to packages with outline dimensions corresponding to specific drawings from either the JEDEC or JEITA standards: